ManuFerHi/Poseidon/README.md

 Instructions.
 Place the core.rbf file in the root of the SD, start Poseidon, Poseidon automatically uploads core to the FPGA (needs QMtech board with passive serial).
-Optionally you can configure a mist.ini file, to configure mist.ini follow the instructions from the official MIST git. https://github.com/mist-devel/mist-board/wiki/DocIni
+Optionally you can configure a mist.ini file, to configure mist.ini follow the instructions from the official MIST git.
+The FPGA board must be in passive serial mode, change the jumper to PS. https://github.com/mist-devel/mist-board/wiki/DocIni